arielmaslaton/URL_Scan/README.md

 # URL Scan

-'URL Scan' project is a design for a system, that would be able to accept multiple user request, that wish to analyse suspicious URLs, Through a web service called urlscan.
+'URL Scan' project is a design for a system, that would be able to accept multiple user request, that wish to analyse suspicious URLs, through a web service called urlscan.

 ## Description

-The system was design to handle multiple request of users and output the result.
+The system was design to handle multiple requests from users, and output the results.

 The result for each user request will be: